+Lead Based Paint Hazards.
+A property constructed before 1978 may contain lead-based paint and lead-based paint hazards unless abatement was previously completed, or a lead-based paint inspection determined that it was lead-based paint free.
+Pursuant to 24 CFR part 35 subpart L, a PHA is required to conduct a lead-based paint inspection and a lead risk assessment on a pre-1978 public housing property, and, subsequently, conduct ongoing lead-based paint maintenance and periodic re-evaluation for lead-based paint hazards.
+The PHA shall provide any documentation available to the PHA regarding lead-based paint and lead-based paint hazards to the firm preparing the CNA and to the Project Owner.
+The Project Owner must evaluate and control lead-based paint hazards in the Covered Project pursuant to 24 CFR Part 35 subpart H, including, among other things, completing a risk assessment if the multifamily property will receive more than $5,000 per unit in rental assistance subsidy.
+If the PHA has provided the report of a current risk assessment (less than 12 months old), or an older risk assessment and reports of all subsequent periodic re-evaluations, that documentation shall satisfy the Project Owner’s requirement to have completed a risk assessment under subpart H. The CNA must incorporate the work necessary to meet the Project Owner’s requirements to treat lead-based paint hazards under subpart H. (See subpart H if the multifamily property will receive $5,000 per unit or less in rental assistance subsidy.)

+Current PHA Employees.
+HUD encourages PHAs and their partners to grant current workers whose employment positions are eliminated during conversion the right of first refusal for new employment openings for which they are qualified.

 Financing Requirements and Considerations.

-To the extent that PHAs lack recent experience in accessing various forms of debt and/or equity capital, they should consider engaging technical assistance offered by local or national development intermediaries, professional financing advisors, consultants, and/or development partners to augment its capacities.
+To the extent that a PHA lacks recent experience in accessing various forms of debt and/or equity capital, it may wish to consider engaging technical assistance offered by local or national development intermediaries, professional financing advisors, consultants, and/or development partners to augment its capacities.
 In reviewing the Financing Plan for final approval, HUD assesses the capacity of the development team.

 Debt Financing.
 Covered Projects are eligible for financing from private and public lending sources.
 All loans made that are secured by Covered Projects must be subordinate to a RAD Use Agreement.

-Permanent debt financing on Covered Projects must be at a fixed rate of interest, for a fixed term, fully amortized over no more than 40 years, and with a balloon no earlier than 18 years.
-In the case of PBV conversions when the HAP contract is less than 18 years, the balloon cannot be less than the term of the HAP contract.
-The debt service coverage cannot be less than the higher of 1.11 or lender requirements.
+Unless otherwise approved by HUD, permanent debt financing on Covered Projects must:

+Be at a fixed rate of interest, for a fixed term, fully amortized over no more than 40 years;

+Not have a balloon payment until after the earlier to occur of a) expiration of the term of the HAP Contract or b) 17 years from the date of the permanent debt financing; and

+Not have a debt service coverage less than the higher of 1.11 or lender requirements.

+The conditions in this paragraph are applicable to first mortgages and not applicable to soft, subordinate financing.
+All subordinate (or secondary) financing must be disclosed and then approved by the first-mortgage lender as well as HUD.

 RAD does not prohibit excess loan proceeds from being used to support other purposes consistent with the PHA’s mission, e.g., renovations to other properties, though other financing sources may impose such restrictions.